 He pulled himself together and managed a smile.
 "Really, I'm okay.
 Syd sent me home with pay."
 He failed to close his mouth.

-The silence ached, knowing he still had more to say.
-I could say what he needed, if he would open up.
+The silence ached; he still had more to say.
+If he would open up, I could say what he needed.
 Meaning to hug him, I grabbed his shoulders and instead found myself holding him at arm's length, watching and waiting.